echalkpad/the-health-guide/src/assets/docs/nutrients/micronutrients/vitamins/vitaminB.md

 - Irregular heart beat;
 - Irritability;
 - Mood swings;
-- Mouth problems;
+- Mouth and throat problems (Cracks, Inflammation, Redness, Soreness);
 - Nail brittleness;
 - Nausea;
 - Numbness;
-- Skin problems;
+- Skin problems (Acne, Itching, Inflammation, Oiliness, Rash, Redness);
 - Sleep problems;
 - Sleepiness;
 - Weakness.

 ## Watch out's
-`B vitamins are connected`, each being part of a the energy production process, like a factory chain, and contribute to the majority of metabolic processes along side with the rest of the essential nutrients. __If only one B vitamin is missing, the entire energy production fails__.
+- `B vitamins are connected`, each being part of a the energy production process, like a factory chain, and contribute to the majority of metabolic processes along side with the rest of the essential nutrients. __If only one B vitamin is missing, the entire energy production fails__.
 They are a family and must always stick together.
+- `B vitamins are sensitive` and are destroyed by long cooking (e.g boiling) and at high temperatures;
+- B vitamins require a healthy gut flora, which is damagaed by alcohol, caffeine, pharmaceutical drugs, smoking, and sugars.

 ## References
 - Wikibooks, [_"Human physiology"_](https://en.Wikibooks.org/wiki/Human_Physiology/Nutrition#Vitamins)